Baker Hughes: Baker Oil Tool Company

 In 1970, Baker Oil Tools acquired Lynes, Inc., which produced liner hangers and other completion equipment.
 In 1978, Baker Oil Tools introduced the Bakerline casing liner hanger.
 In 1985, the FlexLock Liner Hanger was introduced, extending the performance range and functionality of liner hanger systems.
 In 1987, the Brown liner hanger technology was merged into Baker Oil Tools.
 In 1992, Baker Oil Tools introduced the ZXP Liner Top Packer, with expandable metal seals, which set the stage for development of expandable screens, casing systems and liner hangers.
 In 1994, Baker Oil Tools introduced multilateral completion systems, which enabled operators to install completion tools and perform selective intervention work in multiple horizontal sections from a common main borehole.

 In 1971, the company acquired Milchem, a provider of drilling fluids, for approximately $20 million in stock.
 In 1931, Max B. Miller devised a drilling mud using a white clay as a weighting material.
 To market the new mud, he formed The Milwhite Company in Texas.
 In the mid-1930s, the company mined barites in conjunction with the Magnet Cove Barium Corporation (later called Magcobar).
 After a hiatus during World War II, the company resumed grinding operations using barite from a mine in Missouri and conducted mud sales through independent distributors.
 After 1956, Milwhite Mud Sales Company built its own sales network.
 In 1963, the company acquired Aquaness, and in 1964 the combination became Milchem.

 In 1972, the company acquired Exploration Logging Company (EXLOG), a leader in mud logging.
 EXLOG was founded in 1952 in Sacramento, California by Vern C. Jones, and had 800 employees.

-In November 1975, the company acquired Reed Tool Cornpany of Houston in a $120 million stock transaction.
+In November 1975, the company acquired Reed Tool Company of Houston in a $120 million stock transaction.

 In 1976, it became Baker International Corporation with almost all of its operations headquartered in Houston.

 In 1985, Baker International acquired the drilling fluids division of Newpark Resources and merged it with Milchem's mud division to form Milpark.